Liverpool Polytechnic student Caroline Kaye graduated in 1986 with a degree in Fine Art.

 What is the truth?

-It did not gain university status until 1992, when it became Liverpool John Moores University.
-Given these facts, Mrs van der Zyl did not attend a university in 1988, but attended a polytechnic.
+What was originally the Liverpool Mechanics' School of Arts morphed into Liverpool Polytechnic, a UK government-recognised body that gave awards between 1970 and 1992.
+LJMU is named after Sir John Moores, a local businessman, and it did not gain university status until 1992.
+Given these incontestable facts, Mrs van der Zyl did not attend a university in 1988, but attended a polytechnic.
 The name of the degree-awarding body will be stated on the degree document and publication of the item will eliminate any uncertainty.

 So why claim otherwise?

 Vanity?
 Insecurity?
 People rarely lie for the sake of lying.
 Deception is used to accomplish goals (e.g., appearing attractive or competent).
 Self-enhancing deceptions are common, and typically driven by the desire for positive self-presentation.
 In the self-presentational framework of deception, self-enhancing lies are part of an effort to manage how we convey ourselves to the world.
 Whatever the reason, it is dishonest.